Slack pings at 9:14 AM: Conversion in Germany dropped 8% last week. What happened?

 |---|---|---|---|

-The decomposition prompt itself follows a predictable structure.
-Here is a simplified version of what the orchestrator generates internally.
+The decomposition prompt itself follows a predictable shape.
+Here is what the orchestrator generates internally.

 orchestrator-decomposition.tsinterface SubagentTask {